 What is a Data Source?

 A data source is any system, database, or platform from which data is collected for analysis.
-It can include internal databases, external data sources, APIs, or data generated through customer behavior and user interactions.
+Common sources include internal databases, third-party APIs, cloud applications, and remote servers.
+Data can also be generated through customer behavior and user interactions across digital platforms.
+Whether pulling from multiple locations or a single data source, maintaining consistency is critical.
 A data source serves as the foundation for collecting valuable information that supports data-driven decisions and improves business operations.
-Ensuring data consistency across these sources helps businesses maintain uniformity and accuracy in data processing.
+Ensuring data uniformity across various sources helps businesses achieve greater accuracy and reliability in data processing.

 Why is a Data Source Important?